PayU/hackathon-docs/docs/jarvis/docs/loading.md

 3. **Webpages**

 ### SFTP
-Your team will not only receive a private-key and app-id for the API, but it will also receive a credentials to use SFTP server.
+Your team will not only receive a private-key and app-id for the API, but it will also receive a set of credentials to use the SFTP server.
 * Private key
 * Username
 * Password